 Any cheating in courses, on credential evaluations or exams, or plagiarism shall result in an F for the course.

 Plagiarizing Written Assignments -- The first offense for plagiarizing a written assignment (research paper, report, presentation, etc.) will result in a warning and zero points for that assignment.
-If the plagiarized written assignment is the student's final paper, he/she will receive a grade of "F" for the course.
-If a student's draft paper is plagiarized, and if points are given for the draft, he/she will receive 0 points.
+If the plagiarized written assignment is the student's final paper, the student will receive a grade of "F" for the course.
+If a student's draft paper is plagiarized, and if points are given for the draft, the student will receive 0 points.

 Plagiarizing Oral Assignments -- The first offense for plagiarizing an oral assignment (report, presentation, etc.) will result in a warning and zero points for that assignment.
-If the plagiarized assignment is the student's final for the course, he/she will receive a grade of "F" for the course.
-If a student's draft/practice presentation is plagiarized, and if points are given for the draft/practice presentation, he/she will receive 0 points.
+If the plagiarized assignment is the student's final for the course, the student will receive a grade of "F" for the course.
+If a student's draft/practice presentation is plagiarized, and if points are given for the draft/practice presentation, the student will receive 0 points.

 In portfolio assessment, plagiarism or falsifying documentation will result in dismissal from the portfolio process and no refund of money.
 If the plagiarism has occurred in 6 credits or less, the student would not be able to reapply for portfolio assessment for one year.
 If it has occurred in 6-12 credits, the student shall be barred from resubmitting for two years.
 If it has occurred in 13 credits or more, the student shall be barred from resubmitting for five years.